crate/crate-docs/README.rst

 ================
-Crate Docs Utils
+Crate Docs Build
 ================

-Standard utilities and an executable style guide for the `Crate documentation`_.
+Standard build system and executable style guide for the `Crate documentation`_.